 POLICE ARE INVESTIGATING THE COUNTRY’S LATEST

-Nassau, Bahamas - Police on New Providence are investigating two separate shooting incidents Sunday, 10th February, 2019, which has left two adult males dead.
+Nassau, Bahamas - Police on New Providence are investigating a shooting incident Sunday, 15th September, 2019 which has left an adult male dead.

-Police are appealing to members of the public, who may have information that can assist with these investigations, to contact the Central Detective Unit at 502-9991/2, Crime stoppers at 328-TIPS (8477) or the nearest police station.
+Police are appealing to members of the public, who may have information that can assist with this investigation, to contact the Central Detective Unit at 502-9991/2, Crime stoppers at 328-TIPS (8477) or the nearest police station.